kmcasi/Python/Helper/README.md

     myFont.name     # 'comic'
     myFont.size     # 18

 The main usage of it will have different resoults base on founded libraries.
 What I mean is, font size will be measured by [kivy](https://kivy.org), if you do not have it then will pe measured with [pillow](https://pillow.readthedocs.io/en/stable/), if you do not have it to, then with tkinter witch is come with python by default.
+Pillow is the only one who messure the height base on the sample.

-    myFont.get_width_of("Z")    # kivy:13, pillow:13, tkinter:15
+    myFont.get_width_of("AQj")    # kivy:36, pillow:35, tkinter:40
-    myFont.get_height_of("Z")   # kivy:26, pillow:20, tkinter:27
+    myFont.get_height_of("AQj")   # kivy:26, pillow:25, tkinter:27
-    myFont.get_size_of("Z")     # tuple(width, height) with the values from above
+    myFont.get_size_of("AQj")     # tuple(width, height) with the values from above

 <!-- List -->
 ## [List](List.py)